Tongariro National Park: Geology

 Volcanic processes have been building the mountains of Tongariro National Park for over two million years.
 Three volcanoes (Tongariro, Ngauruhoe and Ruapehu) remain active, while the park's two northernmost volcanoes (Pihanga and the Kakaramea-Tihia Massif) last erupted over 20,000 years ago.
 They have however produced significant historic mudflows.

-Erosion and deposition by mountain glaciers has also played an important role in shaping Tongariro and Ruapehu volcanoes.
-Small glaciers are present on the summit of Mt.
-Ruapehu today, however there is abundant geomorphological evidence for more extensive glaciation in the recent geological past.
+Erosion and deposition by mountain glaciers have also played an important role in shaping Mount Tongariro and Mount Ruapehu volcanoes.
+Small glaciers are present on the summit of Mount Ruapehu today, but there is abundant geomorphological evidence for more extensive glaciation in the recent geological past.
 Glaciers were last present on Tongariro during the Last Glacial Maximum.